becckitt/react-app/DATAMODELING.md

 ## State to keep track of
 - Need to know current user, so we can add 'That's you!' next to their name, put current user at top of members list

+# Given more time I would...
+- Clean up the state in React.
+This was my first time building a React app outside of tutorials, and while it went fine, I'm sure there is some cleanup specifically around state management to do.
+Redux feels a little intense for such a small app, but it's something I considered.
+- Referral system: As nice as our sample share text is, I am sure users would love to be able to edit it.
+I would change the referral system to a form, and change the text to input.
+I would also hook up the submit buttons to actual social implementations, so you could tweet it out.
+Finally, I would add the current user into state
+- Tests!
+I would add more tests.
+Particularly on the frontend.